usubalang/usuba/_posts/2020-01-14-bitslicing.md

 use 64-bit variables (`uint64_t` in C) instead of `bool`, thus computing the Sbox 64 times in parallel.
-Bitslicing can thus provide a speedup compared to direct code: accessing to a data in the original table will take at about 1 cycle (assuming a cache hit), while doing the 12 instructions from the circuit above should take less than 10 cycles to compute 64 times the Sbox (on 64-bit registers), thus costing about 0.15 cycles per Sbox.
+Bitslicing can thus provide a speedup compared to direct code: accessing to a data in the original table will take about 1 cycle (assuming a cache hit), while doing the 12 instructions from the circuit above should take less than 10 cycles to compute 64 times the Sbox (on 64-bit registers), thus costing about 0.15 cycles per Sbox.

 Converting a lookup table into a circuit can be easily done using [Karnaugh maps](https://en.wikipedia.org/wiki/Karnaugh_map) or [Binary decision diagrams](https://en.wikipedia.org/wiki/Binary_decision_diagram).
-However, this would produce larges circuits, containing much more instructions than optimal ones.
-Brute-forcing is unlikely to yield any results, as even a small 4x4 Sbox requires usually about 12 instructions, and hundred of billions of circuits of 12 instructions exist.
+However, this would produce large circuits, containing much more instructions than minimal circuits would.
+Brute-forcing is unlikely to yield any results, as even a small 4x4 Sbox requires usually a circuit of about 12 instructions, and hundreds of billions of such circuits exist.
 Heuristic can be added to the brute-force search in order to reduce the complexity of the search [7], but this doesn't scale well beyond 4x4 Sboxes.
-For larger Sboxes, like AES's 8x8 Sbox, cryptograph often have to analyze the Sboxes' underlying mathematical structure to optimize them, which becomes a tedious and highly specialized job.
+For larger Sboxes, like AES's 8x8 Sbox, cryptographers often have to analyze the Sboxes' underlying mathematical structure to optimize them, which becomes a tedious and highly specialized job.
+Unfortunately, such a task is hard to automatize, and is unavoidable to obtain good performances from bitslicing a cipher with large Sboxes.

 <!--
 Constant-time